 Wheaton College can only provide an accommodation based on a student’s documented needs if a student has requested it and completed each step in the process.
-Students are often reluctant to disclose information about their disability for fear of being stigmatized or denied opportunities; however, the reality is that many students utilize accommodations at Wheaton College and doing so facilitates their academic success.
+Students are often reluctant to disclose information about their disability for fear of being stigmatized or denied opportunities; however, the reality is that many students utilize accommodations and other supports at Wheaton College and doing so facilitates their academic success.

 Wheaton College is strongly committed to providing an accessible and supportive environment for students with disabilities in accordance with the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act.
 Reasonable accommodations are provided to students with documented disabilities to ensure equal access and effective participation in all aspects of the college experience.